ainsleys/derivadex-api-docs/source/includes/main.md

 ------ | ---- | -------
 bytes32_s | orderHash | Hash of the order that has been filled decimal_s | amount | The amount/size filled
-decimal_s | fee | The fees paid as a result of this fill decimal_s | price | The fill price decimal_s | realizedPnl | The realized PNL as a result of this fill timestamp_s  | createdAt | Timestamp when order was initially created
+decimal_s | fee | The fees paid as a result of this fill (the fees paid are always presented as a positive number for the purposes of this field's value) decimal_s | price | The fill price decimal_s | realizedPnl | The realized PNL as a result of this fill (to be explicit, fees are not a component of this realized PNL as they are presented in their own dedicated field) timestamp_s  | createdAt | Timestamp when order was initially created

 ##### Tracking orders and fills